 Data collection during COVID-19:

-A technical guidance on data collection for community-led monitoring during the COVID-19 pandemic
+Technical guide on data collection for community-led monitoring during the COVID-19 pandemic

 Nikolay Lunchenkov, Susanna Rinne-Wolf

-Preamble

-This tool was developed by ATAC as a part of the EANNASO-APCASO-ATAC Consortium within The Global Fund’s To Fight AIDS, Tuberculosis and Malaria Community Led Monitoring Strategic Initiative and more specifically - its C19RM component.
+Purpose

-This tool is designed for representatives of communities most affected by HIV in different corners of the world that are planning to or are less experienced but have an intention to engage in community led monitoring of HIV prevention, care and treatment services.
+This tool is designed for representatives of communities most affected by HIV in different corners of the world that have an intention to engage in community led monitoring (CLM) of HIV prevention, care and treatment services.

-This is not a comprehensive guide but rather a support material or a starting point that gives an overall overview and some practical hands-on advice on approaching data collection as a crucial step of Community Led Monitoring (CLM).
+This tool is not a comprehensive guide but a starting point that gives an overview and practical hands-on advice to approaching data collection as a crucial step of CLM.

-Most materials that are focused around CLM implementation deal with the nature of the data, thematic areas or are focused on advocacy as a natural follow-up step of the analysis.
-But the first and critically important step of any CLM intervention is the collection of the data.
-So in this tool we focus on this aspect of the process and try to provide the community activists and organisations representatives with a resource that will guide them through this process.
+Most CLM materials focusedon implementation deal with the nature of the data and thematic areas or are focused on advocacy as a natural follow-up step of the analysis.
+However, the first and critically important step of any CLM intervention is the collection of the data.
+In this tool, we focus on this aspect of the process to provide the community activists and organisations representatives with a resource to guide them through this process.